NateMail/acnhcollectables/README.md

 ### Future Plans

 To add more.
-Add in the fossils, villagers, and items.
+Add in the art, villagers, and items.
 As well as updating some of the components for the future.

 ### User Stories: